cosc2336-ds-alg/assg08/README.md

    assignment invitation link for 'Assignment Recursion' for our current class semester and section.
 2. Clone the repository using the SSH URL to your local class DevBox development environment.
-3. Configure the project by running the `configure` script from a terminal.
+Make sure to open the cloned folder and restart inside of the correct Dev Container.
 4. Confirm that the project builds and runs, though no tests will be defined or run initially.
 If the project does not build on the first checkout, please inform the instructor.